 The transaction, expected to close by mid-2013, is subject to approval from the Algerian government and ConocoPhillips’s partners in the fields.
 It would bring to about $9 billion the proceeds from ConocoPhillips’s current asset sales program.
 The company has previously targeted $8 billion to $10 billion in asset sales this year and next to focus on investment in more profitable businesses.

 “The sale of our Algerian business unit represents another important step in transforming ConocoPhillips’ asset base, and advances the strategic interests of both Pertamina and ConocoPhillips,” Don Wallette, executive vice president of corporate planning, said in the statement.

 The sale includes 65 percent of Menzel Lejmat North, 3.7 percent of Ourhoud and 16.9 percent of EMK.
 ConocoPhillips’s partners in the fields include Talisman Energy Inc. (TLM), Anadarko Petroleum Corp.
-(APC), Eni SpA (ENI) and Sonatrach Petroleum Corp., Algeria’s state-owned oil company.
+(APC:US), Eni SpA (ENI) and Sonatrach Petroleum Corp., Algeria’s state-owned oil company.

 ConocoPhillips rose 1.8 percent to $59.30 at the close in New York.
 The shares, which have 11 buy, nine hold and four sell ratings from analysts, have climbed 6.8 percent this year.

 To contact the reporter on this story: David Wethe in Houston at firstname.lastname@example.org